Week 1: Science from Particles to People

 • Santa Fe Institute: dedicated to the multidisciplinary study of complex systems: physical, computational, biological, social

 • Centre for the Study of the History of Political Thought, Queen Mary University of London (QMUL): New approaches to the history of political thought [Quentin Skinner, “Cambridge School”] have changed how we study ideas from the past and their relevance to contemporary politics.
-The focus of the Centre is to explore [ts].
+The focus of the Centre is to explore [that sort of thing then, innit guv’nor!].

 Dissertation (NLP x History)